brsh/SecureTokens/readme.md

 but *don't change the content*!

 Since these are files, you can delete and rename them via any of the usual Windows file management tools.
-I'll probably add some rename- and remove- commands, but this is good for now.
+I've also added some low-key rename and remove functions to help and make it a bit more self-contained.

+I provide functions to manage certs (create-, export-, import-) ... but not delete!!
+You can use PowerShell's certificate PSDrive for that (either `cert:\CurrentUser\My` or `cert:\LocalMachine\My`) or the MMC.exe Certificates snap-in (the `My` store is called `Personal\Certificates` there ... cuz consistency).

 ### Usage
 Naturally, the module should go where PowerShell modules go, either in the